bsouzao0/bsouzao0/README.md

 <h1>## Hey 👋</h1>

-I am Brenda Sayonara, I recently graduated from CPCC with an AAS in Full Stack Programming, and currently I am also pursuing an AAS in Cloud & Virtualization Tech
+I am Brenda Sayonara.
+I recently graduated from CPCC with an AAS in Full Stack Programming, and I am also pursuing an AAS in Cloud & Virtualization Tech
 - 🔭 I’m currently working on building web pages using HTML, CSS, and JavaScript
+- 📫 I am looking for Entry-Level Opportunities.
+If you know of any positions,  you can reach me on LinkedIn.

 <!--